NikosAlexandris/i.fusion.hpf/README.md

 - Checking options to integrate in `i.pansharpen`.
 Think of FFM methods vs.
 Others?

 - Who else to thank?
-Transfer from archive
+Transfer from archive/
-/
 - Improve Documentation.lyx

 ## Questions